 Don’t Wait for Teachers & School Counselors to Help with Career and College Preparation

 If your child is in school rather than homeschooling, don’t wait for school counselors, teachers, and other leaders to help your teenager with career and college preparation.
-They simply don’t have time.
+They don’t have time.

 At the time of this interview, Greg shared that there are an average of 424 students in U.S. high schools per high school counselor.
 The recommendation is 200 students per counselor.
 In California, where the Langston’s reside, there are 900 students per high school counselor.